-3. Inequality Alters Preferences.
+[3].
+Inequality alters preferences.
 The evidence on this channel is still much more limited and tentative than for the previous two, but it is starting to attract interest.
 The idea is that greater social distance and reduced social contact between different economic classes (compounded by greater physical distance, through the residential and schooling segregation channel) leads to reduced empathy by the better off for the worse off, and thus a reduced willingness to redistribute.
-Côté, Housea, and Willer (2015) show, using online dictator-game experiments with nationally representative samples, that: (a) controlling for own income, participants from states with greater inequality choose more selfish allocations; (b) when perceptions of inequality in their state are randomly manipulated (by showing them different "pie charts" for the income distribution), participants who now exogenously believe that they live in a more unequal place again behave less altruistically.
-This kind of "empathic dissociation" mechanism is likely to be even more powerful when income differences correlate with ethnic, national origin, and cultural ones.
+Côté et al. (2015) show, using online dictator-game experiments with nationally representative samples, that: (a) controlling for own income, participants from states with greater inequality choose more selfish allocations; (b) when perceptions of inequality in their state are randomly manipulated (by showing them different "pie charts" for the income distribution), participants who now exogenously believe that they live in a more unequal place again behave less altruistically.
+This kind of "empathic dissociation" mechanism is likely to be even more powerful when income differences correlate with ethnic, national-origin and cultural ones.

-4. Inequality Alters Beliefs.
+[4].
+Inequality alters beliefs.
 A related "behavioral" channel concerns the beliefs that people hold concerning the extent of social mobility and its determinants.
 If, consistent with a lot of experimental evidence, some of the rich "rationalize" (rightly or wrongly) their wealth increases as resulting from meritorious effort, or/and if some of the poor "escape" from their worsening difficulties by focusing on convenient scapegoats and illusory "easy-fix" solutions, then just as in the second mechanism above, redistributive pressure and ultimately social mobility will decline as inequality rises.

-A related case is that of a belief in a "just world," maintained through cognitive dissonance to serve both functional and affective needs (Lerner 1982).
-As shown in Bénabou and Tirole (2006), where the social safety net and redistribution are limited, agents have strong incentives to uphold, and pass on to their children, beliefs that "effort pays," people ultimately get what they deserve and deserve what they get; where such beliefs predominate, in turn, the majority indeed votes for low taxes.
+A related case is that of a belief in a "Just World," maintained through cognitive dissonance to serve both functional and affective needs (Lerner, 1982).
+As shown in Bénabou and Tirole (2006), where the social safety net and redistribution are limited, agents have strong incentives to uphold, and pass on to their children, beliefs that "effort pays," people ultimately get what they deserve, and deserve what they get; where such beliefs predominate, in turn, the majority indeed votes for low taxes.
 With a generous welfare state, just-world beliefs are much less adaptive, so fewer people maintain them, and a majority votes for high taxes and transfers.
-This leads to the coexistence of: (a) an "American Dream" equilibrium, with excessively optimistic beliefs about social mobility, high inequality, and little redistribution; (b) a "Europessimistic" equilibrium, with more realistic or even overly pessimistic beliefs about the return to effort, and high redistribution.1 In a recent study, Alesina, Stantcheva, and Teso (2017) compare perceived versus actual income mobility (from the first to other quintiles) across five OECD countries.
-A key finding is that, on average, Americans are indeed significantly overly optimistic about the degree of social mobility in their country, while Europeans are overly pessimistic.
+This leads to the coexistence of: (a) an "American Dream" equilibrium, with excessively optimistic beliefs about social mobility, high inequality, and little redistribution; (b) a "Europessimistic" equilibrium, with more realistic or even overly pessimistic beliefs about the return to effort, and high redistribution.1 In a recent study, Alesina, Stantcheva and Teso (2017) compare perceived vs. actual income mobility (from first to fifth quintile) across 5 OECD countries.
+A key finding is that, on average, Americans are indeed significantly overoptimistic about the degree of social mobility in their country, while Europeans are overly pessimistic.